 To understand how options trading works, it’s important to ask what exactly does it mean to trade stock options?
 To put it simply, an option is just a contract to buy or sell a stock at a certain date at an agreed-upon price, known as the Strike Price.
 However, there are two types of options that are available, you can buy a call option or put options.
 The difference between the two: buying calls give the option holder the right to buy, buying puts give the option holder the right to sell a stock.

 An option allows you to buy a contract on a stock without having to invest the full cost of the stock.
 You don’t have to buy or short anything in full.
 The only out-of-pocket expense if you don’t execute your position is the premium that was paid.
 Instead, you’re buying a contract that lets you:

 - Buy or sell shares at a previously negotiated price

 - Let the contract expire and walk away with no consequences (outside of your original investment)

 Options are great because you have no obligation to do anything if you’re not happy with the direction your contract is moving.
 That lack of obligation allows traders to protect portfolios from volatility.
-If you own shares of NFLX and are concerned about earnings forcing shares down, a put (sell) option allows a trader to lock in a sell position at a certain price.
+For example, If you own shares of NFLX and are concerned about earnings forcing shares down, a put (sell) option allows a trader to lock in a sell position at a certain price.

 What Are the Benefits of Options Trading?

-As mentioned above, trading options provides traders with numerous benefits.
+As mentioned above, trading options provide traders with numerous benefits.
 Perhaps the most important of those benefits is that options enable traders the ability to take advantage of a stock’s move without having to cover the cost of a stock itself.
 By buying the right to purchase or sell a stock at a specified price, traders are invested in the stock with limited risk.